 You meet with a prospective buyer, and they tell you that the highest they are willing to pay would be $1 million.
 This would be your reservation price.
 From this point, you can decide whether to sell your home to this buyer or wait for a higher offer.

-Many people confuse reservation price with BATNA.
+Many people confuse reservation price vs BATNA.
 BATNA stands for “best alternative to a negotiated agreement” and, unlike reservation price, it expresses a scenario rather than a number.
 BATNA answers the following question: “What will you do if you are unable to reach a negotiated agreement with your partner?”
 While the reservation price is dependent upon reaching a negotiation, the BATNA is a back-up plan in case negotiation fails.

 Using the previous example, imagine that you are still selling your home worth $1.5 million.
 Your reservation price is $1 million, as it will be the lowest price you would accept from a buyer.
 However, a close relative is moving to your city from out of state and is looking for a place to live.
 She offers you $900,000 for your home, a little more than half of its current worth but nearly twice what you paid for it.